 Let’s face it, Sydney is a great city when the sun is shining, but what is there actually to do when it rains?
 When it rains it completely buckets down, the roads flood within minutes, and as I write this post as it’s pouring outside.
 Although Sydney is amazing for its outdoors, it can be difficult come up with some decent ideas to have a great weekend when the weather isn’t performing.

-After living in Sydney for six years, I had to do quite a bit of research to find out how I can have a fun weekend when hiking, the beach and other outdoor activities are off the agenda.
+After living in Sydney since 2011, I had to do quite a bit of research to find out how I can have a fun weekend when hiking, the beach and other outdoor activities are off the agenda.
 So I’ve put my research all into this blog post.

 Here’s my top 18 things to do in the rain in Sydney:

 #1 Jet Flight Simulator, Alexandria

 Ever fancied flying a 737-800NG or a F/A-18 Super Hornet?
 Based out in Alexandria, Jet Flight Simulator can tick that one off the bucket list!
 You can choose from over 22,000 airports from around the world, take off and land at your choice of airports and really get a feel of what it’s like to fly a big jet airliner!
 This is a popular one and you’ll need to book around 4-6 weeks in advance.
 Packages start from $179 for a 30 minute session.
 And, it’s next door to The Grounds of Alexandria so you could pop over for lunch afterwards 😉

 #2 Board games at Coogee Pavillion, Coogee

 Something that I’m sure many think of doing when it’s raining is to go straight to the pub.
 Even though heading to the beach is probably the last place to visit during these weather conditions, Coogee Pavilion actually has reason to visit.
 With their dedicated board games space, expect to see a giant jenga and scrabble boards, as well as ping pong and a big pizza menu to work your way through the rain!